simshadows/mhwi-build-search-prototype/README.md

 **CURRENT A WORK IN PROGRESS.** I'm developing this to aid in build optimization for the game Monster Hunter World Iceborne!

-This project is written for Python 3.8.

 ## How Do I Use It?

 I'm not intending to give it a good user interface yet, but if you *really* insist, then:

-1) Install at least Python 3.8.
+1) Install at least Python 3.6.

-2) Open a terminal window in the repository and execute `$ python3.8 -O mhwi_build_search.py search search_benchmark1.json`.
+2) Open a terminal window in the repository and execute `$ python3.6 -O mhwi_build_search.py search search_benchmark1.json`.

 3) Enjoy.
 You literally have nothing else to do other than watch the terminal output because this program has no user interface.

-However, the code has 32 hardcoded as the number of worker threads.
-Just go in and change this to however many CPU threads exist in your computer.
-It should be the line `NUM_WORKERS = 32` somewhere on the top of `search.py`.

 ## Critical Bugs